ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

 $$
 {% endkatexmm %}

-To find the volume of a sphere is therefore calculated as:
+The volume of a sphere is therefore calculated as:

 {% katexmm %}
 $$